Kimberley, Northern Cape

 Kimberley, the capital of the Northern Cape province, is known as the Diamond City.

-Adjacent to the Big Hole is the Kimberley Mine Museum, an exact replica of the city during the frenetic days of the diamond rush.
+Adjacent to the Big Hole is the Kimberley Mine Museum, which brings to life the way the city was during the frenetic days of the diamond rush.
+Many of the buildings here are originals that have been moved over the years to this spot.
 If you are not claustrophobic, take the guided tour of a once-operational diamond mine which descends a staggering 840m below the earth.

-A few kilometers from the city centre lies Kimberley’s oldest residential suburb, Belgravia, which dates back to the 1870s.
+A few kilometres from the city centre lies Kimberley’s oldest residential suburb, Belgravia, which dates back to the 1870s.
 These homes were built at the peak of diamond trade.
 This is where South Africa's mining dynasty's patriarch, Harry Oppenheimer, was born.
-It's said that there once was more millionaires in this are than anywhere else in the world.
+It's said that there once was more millionaires in this area than anywhere else in the world.

 Art lovers are also in for a treat.
-The Wildebeest Kuil Rock Art Centre and !Xun & Khwe Kamatoka Shop showcases San art, both ancient rock art and contemporary creations.
+The Wildebeest Kuil Rock Art Centre showcases San art, both ancient rock art and contemporary creations.
 Not far away is the William Humphreys Art Gallery, specialising in South African artists but also offering a fine collection of 16th and 17th century Flemish, Dutch, English and French masters.